BurntSushi/globset/README.md

 The `simd-accel` feature enables SIMD support in certain ripgrep dependencies (responsible for transcoding).
 They are not necessary to get SIMD optimizations for search; those are enabled automatically.
-Hopefully, some day, the `simd-accel` feature will similarly become unnecessary.
+Hopefully, some day, the `simd-accel` feature will similarly become unnecessary. **WARNING:** Currently, enabling this option can increase compilation times dramatically.

 Finally, optional PCRE2 support can be built with ripgrep by enabling the `pcre2` feature: